 CATS is a third party system, with the contractual flexibility to take third party gas into the system quickly and easily.

-The CATS pipeline begins at a riser platform adjacent to the BP operated Everest gas field in the Central North Sea and transports gas some 404 km (250 miles) to the CATS processing terminal in Teesside on the North East coast of England.
+The CATS pipeline begins at a riser platform adjacent to the BG operated Everest gas field in the Central North Sea and transports gas some 404 km (250 miles) to the CATS processing terminal in Teesside on the North East coast of England.

 At the terminal, Natural Gas Liquids (NGLs) are removed and the gas is processed for delivery into the National Transmission System (NTS).